 As I mentioned earlier, freelancers juggle a lot of balls in the air at once.
 With so many things to do on a weekly basis, it’s tempting to isolate yourself from others so you can put your nose to the grindstone.

 Hard work and hustle pay off, right?
 Not quite.

 A strong support system of other freelancers is how you ride the wave.
 Be careful not to limit yourself to connecting only with others in your niche.
 Network with those in adjacent or complementary industries (like web designers if you’re a copywriter, remember?).
 They likely have a unique perspective to offer and can help you in ways you never imagined.

 Don’t have a community of other freelancers you can lean on for support?
 Erin Cafferty and Remote ID is for you.
+You can also join the discord of the Beelance community to exchange with freelancers specialized in the IT and digital sector.
 Find your people who get it, they’re out there.